-- Asskicking Equals Authority: Invoked by Tatsu.
+- Asskicking Leads to Leadership: Invoked by Tatsu.
 With Shredder gone, he intends to lead the Foot and offers any challenger a chance to beat him and take his place.
 Quickly averted when Shredder returns and reclaims his position as master of the clan without even having to fight.

 - Behind the Black: Probably the only way Shredder could hide from Raphael before making his dramatic reveal to him.

 - Oddly enough, while insulting Tatsu, Raph briefly looked to his right, a second before Shredder appears.

 - Berate and Switch: When Freddie returns with the enlarged dandelion, Shredder says this is not why he sent him to follow April around.
 Freddie immediately pleads to be heard out, but Shredder angrily yells at him to be quiet.
 Shredder then reveals he thinks what Freddie has done is even better than what he wanted; he just hates being interrupted.

 - Splinter fires his arrow at the rope to the construction crane holding Leonardo, Michelangelo and Donatello to rescue them from certain death in the junkyard.